 Best unexpected discovery – Achadas da Cruz, Madeira

 Little-known tiny piece of land in the northwestern part of Madeira that can only be reached by the tiny Achadas da Cruz cable car was the place that surprised us the most this year.
 Surrounded by steep mountains on one side and the wide ocean on the other, this small area is our kind of paradise.
 A place so remote, so beautiful, and so deserted – it was love at first sight.

 Without any competition, Tromsø in Norway is the best winter destination I have ever visited.
 Tromsø really has it all: winter landscapes, ice creations, as well as a big variety of amazing winter activities.
 Not even to mention the fact that Tromso is one of the world’s best places to see the Northern Lights.

 Here you can read all about visiting Tromsø in winter.

 Most fun for the kids – various

 Another tough category this year as we tried so many fun activities this summer.
 Also, when you have three kids it’s inevitable they all have their own opinions.
-So to avoid even more quarrelling, here are the favourite activities of each of our children.
+So to avoid even more quarreling, here are the favorite activities of each of our children.

 Adventure parks.
 We visited several adventure parks this year and I have to say that it’s an activity that truly brings the family together.
 We all loved it!

-Summer toboggan is another of our kids’ favourites.
+Summer toboggan is another of our kids’ favorites.
 We tried one of the longest summer toboggans in Tirol (Biberwier) and the kids just couldn’t get enough.

 Most fun for the adults – Dog sledding